 Bringing It All Together

-I am struck over and over with how daunting of task it is to tie two distinctly different beer communities together.
-How do you find a place that they can coexist, and successfully manage all that comes along with that?
+I am struck over and over with how daunting of a task it is to tie two distinctly different beer communities together.
+How do you find a place where they can coexist, and successfully manage all that comes along with that?
 The ownership team seems to have all their bases covered, though.
 Jeff Fortney is paired up with Andy Allgeyer, and Brian Yavorsky, along with duo Rich and Tasha Brown.
-Together they seem to almost perfectly compliment each other’s strengths and weaknesses.
+Together they seem to almost perfectly complement each other’s strengths and weaknesses.

 The opportunity to sit down with all five of them is something I cherished.
 I know that once the ball get’s rolling on a project this size, the chance for a lowly blogger/podcaster like me to get them all together decreases significantly.
 Luckily… we got it all on tape for you to listen to!
 Tune in to Cincy Brewcast this Monday (8/29) to hear it all.